StephenRicher/HiCSim/README.md

 ### Transcriptional Activity
 HiCSim implements a model of transcriptional activity first described by [Brackley et al., 2021](https://www.nature.com/articles/s41467-021-25875-y).
 Transcription Factors (TFs) are modelled as freely diffusing monomers that randomly oscillate between an *active* and *inactive* state.
-During the simulation, bead representing Transcriptional Units (TUs) (corresponding to bead type P or p) are considered *activated* if there are within a given distance of an active TF.
+During the simulation, beads representing Transcriptional Units (TUs) (corresponding to bead type P or p) are considered *activated* if there are within a given distance of an active TF.

-*Note: the below visualisations is not part of the example dataset.*
+*Note: the below visualisations are automated HiCSim outputs but are not part of the example dataset.*

 #### Correlation Heatmap
-Illustrative HiCSim automated output of heatmap describing correlated transcriptional activation between between pairs of Transcriptional Units (TUs).
+Below is a heatmap of correlation coefficients describing correlated transcriptional activation between pairs of Transcriptional Units (TUs).

 ![correlation](./README_files/TU-correlation.png)

 #### Circos Plot
-Alternative visualisation of significant correlated interactions represented as a circos plot.
+Alternative visualisation of significantly correlated interactions represented as a circos plot.
 For each TU-TU pair, the median p-value across replicate simulations is selected.
 P-values are adjusted using FDR correction, and significant interactions are identified according to the user-configured alpha value.